thdfw/gwks/pico/README.md

 ## Receiving messages

-On the Raspberry Pi, in a new terminal window, run `examples/mqtt_to_pi.py` or any other file destined to receive MQTT messages from the Pico.
+On the Raspberry Pi, in a new terminal window, run `examples/mqtt_to_pi.py` or any other file destined to receive MQTT messages from the Pico (e.g. from [starter-scripts](https://github.com/thegridelectric/starter-scripts/blob/main/flow/pico/pico_mqtt_to_csv.py) .
 Edit the `mqtt_broker` and `mqtt_topic` variables if necessary.
 This new connection should show up in the first terminal window.